SecUSo/privacy-friendly-battleship/README.md

 ## Privacy Friendly Battleship

 This application contains the functionality of the Battleship board game.
 It includes a mode for playing against a computer opponent as well as a mode for playing against another player.
-This app belongs to the group of Privacy Friendly Apps developed by the Technische Universität Darmstadt.
+Privacy Friendly Battleship belongs to the group of Privacy Friendly Apps developed by the Technische Universität Darmstadt.

 ## Motivation